-Tubers enjoy a two-mile stretch along the Santa Fe for a day of aimless drifting, and it is also a great place for a kayak, canoe or paddleboard.
-Laughter and fun is everywhere on this stretch where all can enjoy the serenity of the Santa Fe River.
+Tubers enjoy a two-mile stretch along the Santa Fe for a day of aimless drifting.
+It’s also a great place for a kayak, canoe, or paddleboard.
+Laughter and fun are everywhere on this stretch where all can enjoy the serenity of the Santa Fe River.

 Madison Blue Springs, east of Tallahassee

-Madison Blue Springs State Park lies east of Tallahassee and the town of Madison.
-As you enter this state park there is an “other worldly” feel and something magical about this first-magnitude crystal clear spring.
+East of Tallahassee and the town of Madison is Madison Blue Springs.
+As you enter this state park there is an “otherworldly” feel and something magical about this first-magnitude crystal clear spring.
 It is easy to imagine fairies flitting through the trees and sprites peeking at you in the greenery.

 A wooden platform with steps provides easy access for swimmers and divers and this spring also has underwater caves.

 For more information: Visit Tallahassee

 Wakulla Springs, south of Tallahassee

 Fourteen miles south of Tallahassee Wakulla Springs State Park is where the largest and deepest freshwater spring in the world (yes, the world) bubbles up and flows into the Wakulla River.
 The spring is also home to Florida’s deepest and most extensive underwater cave system.
 This makes it a destination for scuba divers and home to a popular swimming hole and wooden jumping tower at the mainspring attract throngs of folks.

 Be sure to check out the Wakulla Springs State Park Lodge, a 1930’s Mediterranean revival old hotel with a spectacular lobby and a restaurant with an excellent menu.